Green Infrastructure & Green Networks

 The term ‘green infrastructure’ is closely related to the natural capital concept.
 The thinking behind green infrastructure focuses on the spatial arrangement of natural features as a network.

-Actions to enhance green infrastructure take place at many scales, from an individual neighbourhoods to the wider landscape.
+Actions to enhance green infrastructure take place at many scales, from an individual neighbourhood to the wider landscape.

 A wide variety of organisations are advocating the benefits of green infrastructure.
 The Green Infrastructure Partnership draws together many of the people and organisations involved.